Austin FX4: FX4

 The first model of FX4 was fitted with a 2178 cc BMC diesel engine and a Borg-Warner automatic transmission.
+This diesel engine was based on the gasoline Austin A70 engine.
 In 1961, the manual transmission from the Austin Gipsy was added as an option.
 From 1962, the Austin 2199 cc petrol engine was available.
 However, almost all FX4 taxis were fitted with a Diesel engine.

 With the sudden demise of the intended replacement in 1969, the cab was revised and updated to address shortcomings of the original.
 The original Austin design had a small rear light cluster and roof-mounted turn indicators (commonly known as "bunny ears").
 On the revised model, the rear wings were modified with less prominent tailfins to accept the taillights and turn indicators from the MkII Austin 1100/1300.
 Front indicators were also provided below the headlights and repeater indicators fitted to the front wings. and "bunny ears" were abandoned.
 More important to the drivers of the FX4, the interior was also revised.
 Sound deadening, black vinyl seats and an altered partition (with an additional 4 inches of legroom) were warmly welcomed.